Penalty shoot-out (field hockey)

-A penalty shootout is a method used in field hockey to decide which team progresses to the next stage of a tournament (or wins the tournament) following a tied game.
+In field hockey, a penalty shootout is a method used to decide which team progresses to the next stage of a tournament (or wins the tournament) following a tied game.
 Two methods have been used: the original penalty stroke competition is a best-of-five penalty strokes with sudden death if scores were level after five strokes.
 An alternate penalty shoot-out competition was introduced at major tournaments in 2011.
 Sometimes known as a penalty shuffle, the method is similar to penalty shots in ice hockey and consists of one-on-ones between an attacking player and a goalkeeper.
 Up to 2013, up to two 7.5-minute golden goal periods were played first; that method ceased after.

 Penalty stroke competition (before 2011)

 To determine matches that end in a tie, a penalty stroke competition was used.
 Similar to a penalty shoot-out in association football, teams alternately take penalty strokes, subject to the normal rules, to determine the winner.
 Each team is represented by any five players chosen from the team sheet submitted prior to the match and the order in which they participate is also chosen.
 Players from each team take alternate strokes in a best-of-five competition until a team has won or 10 strokes have been completed.
 The goal used is selected by the umpires and the team to take the first penalty stroke is determined by a coin toss.
 In the result of a tie after 10 strokes, the same players will continue to take strokes in a sudden death format until a winner is established.
 The order in which players take strokes may change and the team that started first in the shoot-out goes second for the duration of sudden death strokes.